elliemci/building-LLM/README.md

 The repository contains the jupyter notebooks for coding, pre-training and fine-tuning(coming soon) a Generative Pretrained Transformer, GPT-like LLM for text generation.
 The developing of a functional LLM model for the purpose of understanding the fundamental concepts and the transformer architecture, consists in the following stages:

-1. Text data embedding <br>1.1 Tokenization of text data code tokenizing_text.ipynb &nbsp; 1.2 Token embedding code in token_embedding.ipynb
+1. Text data embedding <br>
+&nbsp; 1.1 Tokenization of text data code tokenizing_text.ipynb &nbsp; 1.2 Token embedding code in token_embedding.ipynb

 2. Data preparation and sampling code in sliding_window_sampling.ipynb